 Barbiturates are sedative drugs which slow down the central nervous system in a similar way to alcohol.
 A small dose will make people feel relaxed, sociable and good humoured.
 With larger doses hostility and anxiety are common effects and slurred speech, loss of co-ordination and difficulty staying awake may follow.
 Falling over and accidents become more likely.

 There is a high risk of overdose because the lethal dose is quite close to the ‘normal’ dose level.
-10 tablets may be fatal and this risk is greater if barbiturate use is combined with use of other downer drugs such as alcohol, heroin or tranquillisers.
+10 tablets may be fatal and this risk is greater if barbiturate use is combined with use of other downer drugs alcohol, heroin or tranquillisers.

 “This friend of mine was always taking barbs.
 He also drank whisky a lot.
 Anyway one night he’d had a skinful of both.
 He was out in the back garden and his flatmate had started a fire to burn a load of garden rubbish.
 He collapsed and fell into the fire.
 He just lay there for ages.
 We found him and his leg was like a burnt piece of lamb.
 I’ve played around with all sorts of drugs but barbs no way”.

 Injected into a vein barbiturates produce an almost immediate feeling of warmth and drowsiness.
 Besides the usual hazards of injecting (hepatitis, HIV etc.) barbiturate injectors run an increased risk of overdose, gangrene and skin abscesses.